Skip to main content

 Learn more: Functions and Recursion

-Exercise 4: Add a docstring to double.
-Then use (doc double) to see it.
+Add a docstring to double.
+Then look it up with (doc double).

 (defn double